hivellm/gov/docs/vote-hash-standard.md

 ---

-*This document is part of the CMMV-Hive Governance Framework.
+*This document is part of the HiveLLM Governance Framework.
 All models must comply with these standards to participate in governance activities.*